reverbdotcom/sbx/README.md

 ## Development

+> [!IMPORTANT]
+> This is public repo.
+Do not commit any secrets or sensitive information.
+> Simpler for brew install.
+Though we can work with an internal repo with `HOMEBREW_GITHUB_API_TOKEN` set.

 `sbx.go` is the main entry point for the CLI tool.
 Every command should be a go package.
 Commands are configured in `commands/commands.go`.